highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/03.assignment-clients/01.baking/docs.md

   * When you uncheck the "Use baked (optimized) version" checkbox for assets that have already been baked, they will have a stop symbol in the under "Use Baked?" column.
 After you uncheck the checkbox, you have to reload Interface to use the unbaked version. ![](uncheck-bake.PNG)
   * When an asset cannot be baked, it will have two dashes next to it under the "Use Baked?" column. ![](no-bake.PNG)

 When you first launch your asset browser with the baking feature, all assets that can be baked will be baked.
 This is a one-time process.
 Any models or skyboxes you add to your domain afterwards, will be baked on upload.

+#### Baking an Avatar

+If you need an avatar to stay in your domain, you have to upload it to your Asset Server.
+The avatar or .fst file contains a texdir - something with which you can specify where to load textures from.

+If you try baking an .fst with a texdir, the textures for the baked avatar will fail to load.
+You can either:
+* Not bake the avatar by unchecking the box "Use baked (optimized) version" in the Asset Browser.
+* Upload an .fst file without a texdir.